-Education.
-According to current requirements, all normal universities, teacher's colleges, and other universities could prepare teachers for early childhood, elementary, high schools, and special education but their teacher preparation proposals must be reviewed and approved by the Ministry of Education (Ministry of Education, 2004, 2005).
+The Ministry of Education must approve the teacher preparation programs.
+According to current requirements, all normal universities, teachers colleges, and other universities could prepare teachers for early childhood, elementary, high schools, and special education but their teacher preparation proposals must be reviewed and approved by the Ministry of Education (Ministry of Education, 2004, 2005).